ARGOeu/argo-accounting/website/docs/api/collect_metrics.md

 Authorization: Bearer {token}
 ```

 By default, the first page of 10 Metrics under that Provider will be returned.
-Of course, You can tune the default values by using the query parameters page and size.
+Of course, You can tune the default values by using the query parameters page
+and size.

-In conclusion, the aforementioned request returns all the metrics to which the client has access in a specific Provider.
-The range of metrics can be limited by using date filters.
+In conclusion, the aforementioned request returns all the metrics to which the
+client has access in a specific Provider.
+The range of metrics can be limited
+by using date filters.

-#### Date Filtering
+### Date Filtering for Provider

 You can limit the range of metrics by using the following URL parameters:

 - start
 - end

-For example, if you want to retrieve metrics whose `time_period_start` and `time_period_end` are in the date range [2020-01-01 to 2020-12-31], you can execute the following request:
+For example, if you want to retrieve metrics whose `time_period_start` and
+`time_period_end` are in the date range [2020-01-01 to 2020-12-31], you can
+execute the following request:

 ```
+GET
-GET /accounting-system/projects/{project_id}/providers/{provider_id}/metrics?start=2020-01-01&end=2020-12-31
+/accounting-system/projects/{project_id}/providers/{provider_id}/metrics?start=2020-01-01&end=2020-12-31

 Authorization: Bearer {token}
 ```

-Bear in mind that both parameters should be in the format `YYYY-MM-DD` and `start` cannot be after `end`.
+Bear in mind that both parameters should be in the format `YYYY-MM-DD` and
+`start` cannot be after `end`.

-### [GET] - Collecting Metrics from specific Installation
+## [GET] - Collecting Metrics from specific Installation

 Likewise, you can collect all Metrics that exist in a specific Installation.
+To
-To execute the following request, you need to pass the Installation ID.
+execute the following request, you need to pass the Installation ID.

 ```
 GET /accounting-system/installations/{installation_id}/metrics